itblockchain/fabric-samples/balancetracker-qa-kubernetes/README.md

-Note that this basic configuration uses pre-generated certificates and key material, and also has predefined transactions to initialize a channel named "mychannel".
+Note that this basic configuration uses pre-generated certificates and key material, and also has predefined transactions to initialize a channel named "bcchannel".

-Make sure that the program runs on an installed Hyperledger Fabric 4.0 under the fabric-samples directory

-To regenerate this material, simply run ``generate.sh``.

-To start the network, run ``start.sh``.
+To start the network, run different versions of the ``start.sh``.
 The command must be followed as parameter by the path for the source code, including the gradle files as well.

-If you install a new chaincode, you can use the ``startnew.sh`` script with the same parameters.
-NOTE HOWEVER THAT THE STARTNEW.SH REINITALIZES THE WHOLE BLOCKCHAIN, DELETING ALL THE PREVIOUS DATA

-To stop it, run ``stop.sh``
-To completely remove all incriminating evidence of the network on your system, run ``teardown.sh``.
+``start_minikube.sh`` installs the infrastrcuture on a locally configured minikube envrionment.

+``start_GKE.sh`` installs the infrastrcuture google Kubernetes engine.

+follow -e option to to install hyperledger explorer as well.